cn2021-final/final-proj/spec.md

 ## add

-- receive the response from the server
+- receive the response from the server [WORKING]

-- go back to lobby
+- go back to lobby [WORKING]

 ## delete

-- receive the response from the server
+- receive the response from the server [WORKING]

-- go back to lobby
+- go back to lobby [WORKING]

 ## quit